WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

     profile = IssueProfile("profile1", "test message", Date.min)
 ```
 The test code for the Pinecone provider behaved similarly, the third argument to `addEmbeddings()`
-corresponding to the `IssueProfileId` property:
+corresponding to the `IssueProfileId` property, and is a string:
 ```
     ...
     c.addEmbeddings("t1","p1","i1",embeddings1)